diballesteros/blog-posts/how-to-add-cypress-codecov-in-github-actions-in-react-app.md

+---
+title: How to add Cypress & Codecov in Github Actions in React App
+date: 2021-09-19
+description: How to easily integrate Cypress and Codecov in a React app in a CI/CD pipeline using Github Actions.
+Validate tests for free on open source apps in Github.
+categories:
+    - testing
+    - react
+---

 ## How to add Cypress & Codecov in Github Actions in React App

 Having a thorough CI/CD pipeline for an application is critical to the success of the application.
 Typically in these same pipelines, it is normal to include a testing pipeline to make sure everything is still working correctly.